About This Journal

 Up to 5 key-words, reflecting the content of the paper should be written immediately below the abstract

-The introduction should briefly place the study in a broad context and highlight why it is important.
+The introduction should briefly place the study in a broad context, highlighting its importance and brief review of the literature citing only recent references.
 It should define the purpose of the work and its significance, including specific hypotheses being tested and main objectives of the work.

 Material and Methods